milanglacier/minuet-ai.el/README.md

   Llama.cpp and OpenAI-compatible providers)
 - Customizable configuration options
 - Streaming support to enable completion delivery even with slower LLMs
+- Accept completions continuously, one line at a time, so longer suggestions can be pulled in incrementally.

 **With minibuffer frontend**: